How to qualify for both Medicare and Medicaid

 Medicare

-Medicare is our country’s federal health insurance program.
+Medicare is the United States’ federal health insurance program.
 There are 4 different parts of Medicare that help cover specific services:

 Eligibility requirements for Original Medicare Parts A and B include: